Lunite/get-webapp/content/project/smooth-nice-and-fast.md

 ---
 title: '"Smooth, nice and fast"'
 category: domestic
-description: >-
-  "I am impressed by the efficiency of the installation.
+description: '"I am impressed by the efficiency of the installation.
 My installation was completed within 3 weeks from agreement being reached with no issues.
-All went very smooth, nice and fast from quotation to installation"
+All went very smooth, nice and fast from quotation to installation" -Mrs. Farcasan'

-  \-Mrs. Farcasan
 quote: '"Smooth, nice and fast"'
 image: 030-copy.jpg
 image_hero: a0e6468e-6ca3-472c-b931-43ce96810932.jpg